Configure Status Mapping in Thread

 • Closed

-When a Contact Replies to Threads in the "Started" Group
+When a Contact Replies to Threads in the "Waiting" Group

 Ensures the thread stays in a visible, active state when customer engagement resumes, such as: